wp-plugins/quotes-collection/readme.txt

 	* Quotes with number of characters more than this value will be filtered out.
 This is useful if you don't want to display long quotes using this function.
 The default value is 500.

 * **echo** *(boolean)*
-	* Toggles the display of the random quote or return the quote as an HTML text string to be used in PHP.
-The default value is 1 (display the quote).
-Valid values:
+	* To `echo` or `return` the quote
-		* 1 (true) - default
+		* `true` - the quote is echoed, ie., printed out
-		* 0 (false)
+		* `false` - the quote block is returned as a string, the user can catch the string in a variable and output it wherever they please.

 **Example usage:**